caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

  There are three main organizational structures—hierarchical, sequential, and matrix.

 - **Hierarchical:**
   - Visual hierarchy is a well-known technique of content organization.
-Initially based on Gestalt psychological theory, the primary goal of hierarchy is to present content on the carrier—be it a book, poster, webpage, or mobile screen.
+Initially based on Gestalt psychological theory, the primary goal of hierarchy is to present content within a carrier — be it a book, poster, webpage, or mobile screen.
 Hierarchy allows users to understand the level of importance for each element by establishing a visual priority.

 - **Sequential:**
   - This structure creates a path for users.
 Information design can assist a user in going step by step through content to accomplish the task.
 Sequential information is used for retail websites or apps, where people have to go from one task to another to make the purchase.